Shatta Wale: Career

-2021–present

 In 2021, he was nominated for two awards and won the 'Best Virtual Entertainer of the Year' Award at the International Reggae and World Music Awards (IRAWMA).

 Wale released a song in January 2024 titled "Balloon", with an accompanying video.

 He performed at Vybz Kartel's Freedom Street concert in Jamaica.

-On April 10, 2025, Shatta Wale hosted Nigerian TikTok influencer Peller at his mansion in Ghana, sparking viral online attention through their collaborative videos and promotional appearances, particularly in connection with Shaxi, his ride-hailing company.
+On April 10, 2025, Wale hosted Nigerian TikTok influencer Peller at his mansion in Ghana, sparking viral online attention through their collaborative videos and promotional appearances, particularly in connection with Shaxi, his ride-hailing company.

 Concerts

-He was the first Ghanaian to organize a digital concert on YouTube which was dubbed the Faith Concert.
-The concert was organized to bring hope to Ghanaians and his global audience at large during the fight against COVID-19 pandemic.
+Wale was the first Ghanaian to organize a digital concert on YouTube, which was dubbed the Faith Concert.
+This was organized to bring hope to Ghanaians and his global audience at large during the fight against the COVID-19 pandemic.

-He was selected by The Ministry of Communications, Ghana, alongside Highlife musician Kuami Eugene as the headline artistes for the COVID-19 app virtual launch concert held on Monday April 13, 2020.
-On Saturday 17 October 2020, he threw a massive birthday party, which saw attendance by family and friends at his East Legon residence to mark his 36th birthday.
+He was selected by the Ministry of Communications, Ghana, alongside highlife musician Kuami Eugene as the headline artistes for the COVID-19 app virtual launch concert held on Monday April 13, 2020.

-Last year 31st of December 2024, Vybz Kartel invited Shatta Wale to come and perform at his Freedom Street Concert in Jamaica.
-Due to the love and support, he's shown him over the years even when Vybz Kartel was in prison.
-The show featured top International artistes like Busta Rhymes, Chronic Law, Shawn Storm, Masicka, Bounty Killer, Jah Vinci, Rvssian, Spice, Popcaan etc.
+On 31 December 2024, Vybz Kartel invited Wale to perform at his Freedom Street Concert in Jamaica, due to the love and support he had shown him over the years, even when Vybz Kartel was in prison.
+The show featured top international artistes like Busta Rhymes, Chronic Law, Shawn Storm, Masicka, Bounty Killer, Jah Vinci, Rvssian, Spice, and Popcaan.

-On 18 October 2025, Shatta Wale hosted Shatta Fest 2025 x Shattabration: The King Calls at Black Star Square in Accra, drawing tens of thousands of fans for a free all-night concert.
+On 18 October 2025, Wale hosted "Shatta Fest 2025 x Shattabration: The King Calls" at Black Star Square in Accra, drawing tens of thousands of fans for a free all-night concert.
 The event featured performances by top Ghanaian artists and tributes, marking his birthday celebration with support from MoMo Fest, Shaxi, and Charterhouse.

-Accolades/Recognition
+Awards and recognition

-Mayor of Worcester, Joseph Petty, presented Shatta Wale with the Key to the City on 8 July 2017.
+The Mayor of Worcester, Joseph Petty, presented Wale with the key to the city on 8 July 2017.

 On 18 March 2018, Wale was presented an honoree award for his contribution to reggae in Ghana at the 37th Annual Chicago Music Awards (CMA), in conjunction with the 36th International Reggae & World Music Awards (IRAWMA).

-On the 24th of April 2025, Shatta Wale was again recognized at the University of Ghana's Brands and Marketing Masterclass, where his brand and marketing skills were studied.
+On 24 April 2025, Wale was recognized at the University of Ghana's Brands and Marketing Masterclass, where his brand and marketing skills were studied.

+Shatta Wale in 2026 has won many awards including Best African Dancehall Entertainer and Concert of the Year for his event, Shatta Fest at the 43rd IRAWMA.

 Endorsements

 In 2014, Wale became a brand ambassador for Guinness Ghana Breweries. and as the brand ambassador for Rush Energy Drink.

 In September 2017, Kasapreko Company Limited, producers of several alcoholic and non-alcoholic beverages in Ghana, unveiled Wale as their newest brand ambassador for Storm Energy Drink.
-19 July 2023, Shatta Wale and Kasapreko Company Limited (KCL) renewed their to see Shatta Wale continue to be the face of Storm Energy Drink.
+19 July 2023, Kasapreko Company Limited (KCL) renewed Wale's ambassador deal.